Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 MineralsOxidative stress

 Copper is a trace element the body cannot make and must obtain from food.
-Its best-established effects concern the protection of cells from oxidative stress and the maintenance of normal connective tissues.
-These are what give skin, vessels and joints their firmness.
-Its contribution to the normal function of the immune system is also well documented.
+Its recognised effects concern the protection of cells from oxidative stress and the maintenance of normal connective tissues.
+These are the support tissues, the framework the body is built on.
+Its contribution to the normal function of the immune system is also recognised.
 Other roles involve normal iron transport and cellular energy production.
-Copper also supports the normal functioning of the nervous system and the pigmentation of skin and hair.
-With age, these enzymatic functions become a link worth preserving.
-A calibrated intake aims to support oxidative resilience and the structural integrity of tissues, two dimensions of biological capital.
+Copper also contributes to normal functioning of the nervous system, to normal skin pigmentation and to normal hair pigmentation.
+The share of copper actually absorbed depends on what the diet supplies: measured with a stable isotope, it moves from 12% at high intake to 56% when intake is low.
+An intake calibrated on that reading aims to support oxidative resilience and the structural integrity of tissues, two dimensions of biological capital.

 Mechanism of Action

-Copper acts as a cofactor for several essential enzymes.
-In antioxidant defence, it drives superoxide dismutase, the enzyme that neutralises the most reactive free radicals in the body.
+In the laboratory, copper acts at the centre of several essential enzymes.
+In antioxidant defence, it is the cofactor of superoxide dismutase, the enzyme that neutralises the superoxide radicals cellular respiration releases continuously.
 Structurally, it activates lysyl oxidase, which chemically welds collagen and elastin fibres together.
 Without this bonding, support fibres lose their mechanical strength.

-Copper also takes part in iron metabolism through ceruloplasmin (a protein that makes iron transportable in the blood).
+Still in the laboratory, copper takes part in iron transport through ceruloplasmin (a protein that makes iron transportable in the blood).
 It enters the synthesis of melanin, the pigment of skin and hair.
 Finally, it contributes to energy production within the mitochondria, the cell's energy factories.
-This range of roles explains why insufficient intake shows up on several fronts at once.
+None of these enzymes works without the copper it carries.

 Key Benefits